Stormancer/sample-server-app/README.md

     # Create an application profile that contain all the info required to deploy an application.
     stormancer new app-profile --cluster default --account tests --app test -o test-app.json --configSource https://raw.githubusercontent.com/Stormancer/sample-server-app/dev/config.json --deploySource git|https://github.com/Stormancer/sample-server-app.git|dev|src

-    # Creates and deploy the app described in the app profile. (-a = create the app in the cluster if it doesn't exist, -c = update the app configuration from the configSource, -d = deploy from the deploySource)
+    # Create and deploy the app described in the app profile. (-a = create the app in the cluster if it doesn't exist, -c = update the app configuration from the configSource, -d = deploy from the deploySource)
     stormancer manage deploy --profile test-app.json -a -c -d